 How to secure the end of the fabric?

-I’m open to suggestions on this.
-I had heard painters tape, but then one member mentioned that over long term storage, the glue had come away from the tape and stuck to the fabric, and she hadn’t been able to remove it without leaving a mark.
+I'm open to suggestions on this.
+I had heard of painter's tape, but then one member mentioned that over long-term storage, the glue had come away from the tape and stuck to the fabric, and she hadn't been able to remove it without leaving a mark.
 So I used a couple of pins in mine to hold that loose end, but hmm, over time I wonder if they might rust or leave marks too.